Better To Have Experienced the Burj Al Arab Once

 Updated: Aug 25

 Our 'red-eye' flight out of Singapore touched down in Dubai around 4 am.
 How are people still fully functioning at this time of the morning is beyond me but function they do.

-I looked at my sisters and my sisters looked at me with that 'did that just happen?' expression written all over our faces.
+I looked at my sisters, and my sisters looked at me with that 'did that just happen?' expression written over our faces.
 Because guests of the Burj al Arab are given that private jet client treatment through the airport.

 The hotel's BMW transfer was late - not that anyone had noticed.
 Still in a whirlwind from being whisked through Dubai's International Airport in under ten minutes.
-To apologise for the late pick up, the Burj Al Arab sent one of their Rolls Royce Phantoms as a replacement vehicle.
-This was the hotel's apology.
+To apologise for the delay in collecting us from the airport, the Burj Al Arab sent one of their Rolls Royce Phantoms as a replacement vehicle.
+This was the hotel's way of apologising.

 The driver came out; introduced himself; presented us with purple orchids, iced cold towels and a bottle of cold water each.